Rinbo/helidon-react-template/README.md

 - [ ] Authorization

 # AUTH
-- [ ] Add login endpoint where a user can provide their email - add long or short polling and reroute if a valid accessToken is obtained
+- [x] Add login endpoint where a user can provide their email - add long or short polling and reroute if a valid accessToken is obtained
-- [ ] Add Database schema for inserting a timed login token - loginToken, userId, expiry
+- [x] Add Database schema for inserting a timed login token - loginToken, userId, expiry
-- [ ] Add scheduled job for deleting old login tokens
+- [x] Add scheduled job for deleting old login tokens
+   - [ ] Figure out a way to only run on one instance at a time
 - [ ] Add email link authentication route - path param is login token.
 If it matches in database and not expired we create a jwt and refresh token and set cookie headers
-- [ ] Implement authentication provider, validate token, check refresh cache and refresh flag
+- [ ] Implement authentication provider, validate token and refresh flag

+Refresh flag lives in a cache and is only updated if some change happens to a user or his roles When set to true the cache is invalidated, and the next time a user tries to log in we don't even check the expiry of the access token we send 401 right away to force a refresh.
+Refresh always makes a lookup in database.
+There is one issue however, a user may have many access tokens.
+And only the first time the user tries to use the first one will refresh be triggered.
+It might not be a big problem if I set access token expiry to just 5 minutes.
+But it is yet another half measure.

 - Filter
   - "/", "/register", "/authenticate" -> proceed